UniMath/agda-unimath/src/commutative-algebra/heyting-fields.lagda.md

-Note that this is distinct from the classical notion of a field, called [discrete field](commutative-algebra.discrete-fields.md) in constructive contexts, which asserts that every element is invertible [xor](foundation.exclusive-disjunction.md) it is equal to zero.
+Note that this is distinct from the classical notion of a field, called [discrete field](commutative-algebra.discrete-fields.md) in constructive contexts, which asserts that every element is [either](foundation.exclusive-disjunction.md) invertible or equal to zero.
 A Heyting field is a discrete field if and only if its equality relation is [decidable](foundation.decidable-equality.md), which would not include e.g. the [real numbers](real-numbers.dedekind-real-numbers.md).